poga/hyperspark/README.md

 #### Data Scientist

-Define your ideas with transforms and actions without worrying about fetching and storing data.
+Define your ideas with [transforms and actions](https://github.com/poga/dat-transform) without worrying about fetching and storing data.

 #### Computation Provider

-Run transformations defined by scientists.
-Cache and share intermediate data so everyone can re-use these research without having their own computation cluster.
+Run transformations defined by researchers.
+Cache and share intermediate data so everyone can re-use the knowledge without having their own computation cluster.

+---

 ## Synopsis